Read these first

 For students requiring accommodations, the DSP&S Office at Mission College provides special assistance in areas like: registering for courses, specialized tutoring, note-taking, mobility assistance, special instruction, testing assistance, special equipment, special materials, instructor communications, community referrals and job placement.

-We started using a a new course management system called "Moodle" starting in Summer 2007.
-The moodle classroom is where you will submit your online course assignments and quizzes.
+We started using a a new course management system called Etudes for Fall 2013.
+The etudes classroom is where you will submit your online course assignments and quizzes.
+Look at the online website for Mission at http://lamission.edu/online - also check out the etudes help desk at http://missiononline.pbworks.com/etudes-help and look at the overview of etudes and watch the etudes tutorial

 Logging in during first week of class is mandatory